Submitted by Administrator on Mon, 20/06/2016 - 12:04

 The enthusiasm of the researchers and industry professionals in their work was clear throughout the day.
 Our group came away with a better understanding of UK agriculture and the importance of collaboration to meet its needs.
 Everyone thoroughly enjoyed the trip, with many inspired to make use of their new contacts and appreciative of the need to work in partnership with the agricultural industry.
 As Dr Parveen Chhuneja from CINTRIN summarised, “Interaction, interaction and interaction”.

 The Bioscience Impact Team aims to give University of Cambridge researchers the knowledge, skills and contacts they need to fully realise the outcomes of their research.
-Please see our events page or for more information or to suggest other innovative ways to connect with the people that can take your work to the next stage.
+Please see our events page or contact us for more information or to suggest other innovative ways to connect with the people that can take your work to the next stage.